by Babu G. Ranganathan

 In the very first verse of the very first chapter we read, "The revelation of Jesus Christ, which God (the Father) gave unto Him, to show unto His servants things which must shortly come to pass; and He sent and signified it by His angel unto His servant John" (Revelation 1:1, KJV).
 The word "signified" in the passage comes from a Greek word meaning "signs" or "symbols".
 Thus, Revelation was meant by Christ to be interpreted symbolically, not literally.
 And notice, the passage says that these things "must shortly come to pass," (not thousands of years later).

 The Roman armies surrounded Jerusalem from 63 AD to 70 AD (seven years) and totally destroyed Jerusalem and the Jewish temple, as Jesus predicted.
 In the middle of those seven years ancient historians like Josephus record that Jews who believed in Christ had an opportunity to escape Jerusalem so that they would not be killed.
 These Jews escaped to Pella in Jordan.
+This is what Jesus meant by saying in Matthew 24:41 that two women would be grinding with a hand mill and one would be taken and the other left, because the one who will be taken will be a believing Jew in Christ who will escape the horrific judgment that would fall on Jerusalem.

 But, didn't Jesus say about the temple that not one stone would be sitting on another when it's destroyed?
 How is it then that in the temple remains now there are still stones laying intact on each?